Lifetime ISA Frequently Asked Questions

 In order to receive the 25% government bonus you must ensure your details held at both Skipton and HMRC are correct and match.
 This includes both your first name and surname, date of birth and National Insurance number (you must not hold a temporary National Insurance number to qualify for a Lifetime ISA).

-Actions 25% government withdrawal charge
+Actions25% government withdrawal charge

-You open the account with £4,000
+You open the account with£4,000

-You make a chargeable withdrawal £5,000
+You make a chargeable withdrawal£5,000

-The government withdrawal charge -£1,250
+The government withdrawal charge-£1,250

-You receive back £3,750
+You receive back£3,750

-You lose this much money -£250
+You lose this much money-£250

 If you make a payment that exceeds your annual Lifetime ISA allowance (£4,000 for this tax year), we'll return the whole payment.
 You can make another payment, as long as it doesn't take you over your annual allowance.

-You can transfer your Lifetime ISA into another Lifetime ISA without incurring the government withdrawal charge.
+You can transfer your Lifetime ISA into another Lifetime ISA without triggering the government withdrawal charge.
 However, if you transfer into a different type of ISA (Cash ISA, Stocks & Shares ISA or an Innovative Finance ISA) the transfer will be subject to the 25% government withdrawal charge.
 This means you’ll get back less than you paid in.

-You can use your Lifetime ISA to buy your first home 12 months after your first payment into the account without paying the 25% government withdrawal charge.
+You can use your Lifetime ISA to buy your first home 12 months after your first payment into the account, without paying the 25% government withdrawal charge.
 If you’ve transferred from another provider, the 12 months starts from the date you paid into the original Lifetime ISA.

-If you’re using your Lifetime ISA to save for retirement, you can withdraw for any reason without having to pay the 25% government withdrawal charge once you turn 60.
+If you’re using your Lifetime ISA to save for retirement, you can withdraw for any reason, without having to pay the 25% government withdrawal charge, once you turn 60.

 There are different rules that apply depending on when your account was opened and the reason for your withdrawal.